Megumi Igarashi: Verdict

+Appeal

+The appeal of Rokudenashiko‘s ¥400,000 fine was unsuccessful, bringing an end to the case in 2017.

-Domestic and International Media Attention
+Domestic and international media attention

 Rokudenashiko's case drew international attention.
 Many disputes about women's rights, artistic freedom, censorship, and double standards in Japan emerged due to Igarashi's arrests.
 After the announcement of the verdict for her second arrest, more than 1,000 tweeted expressing anger and questioning the logic of the court.
 Many felt that there was a blatant double standard in the manner in which Japan's obscenity laws functioned; a widespread example, especially among those living outside Japan, was that male genitalia are shown at shrines and festivals (such as the Kanamara penis festival), while women's genitalia in an object as innocent as a kayak could be grounds for arrest.
 The Daily Show host Jon Stewart noted that in Japan, female reproductive organs remain taboo while there is a festival dedicated to the penis.
 An article in The Guardian inquired, "how can it be OK for comics to publish underage pornography but illegal to invite people to 3D scan your vagina?"

-The documentary #Female Pleasure by Swiss director Barbara Miller accompanied Igarashi during the trial.
-The film is a portrait of five women committed to a self-determined female sexuality, including the artist.
+The documentary film #Female Pleasure follows Igarashi during the trial.
+The film is about five women, including her, fighting social taboos regarding female sexuality.